 g) SWG review update

-Garth met with WG chairs recently.
-He also asked CINP members to update their WG membership.
+Garth met with SWG chairs recently.
+He also asked CINP members to update their SWG membership.
 He received a few replies.

-Next step is the nomination of chairs for the WGs, except for nuclear theory which is out of sync with the other chair periods.
-Garth suggests that the WG chairs write letters to their respective WG members asking for candidates for WG chairs.
+Next step is the nomination of chairs for the SWGs, except for nuclear theory which is out of sync with the other chair periods.
+The SWG chairs offered to write letters to their respective SWG members asking for candidates for SWG chairs.

 h) CAP Congress schedule update